kubeflow/kubeflow/README.md

 Used together, these make it easy for a user go from training to serving using Tensorflow with minimal effort in a portable fashion between different environments.

-For more detailed instructions about how to use Kubeflow please refer to the [user guide](user_guide.md)
+For more detailed instructions about how to use Kubeflow, please refer to the [user guide](user_guide.md).

 ## Troubleshooting